 3. Room to Grow Professionally

-Armed with a TAFE course such as the Support (Ageing, Home and Community) (CHC33015), Certificate III in Pathology Collection (HLT37215) or the Certificate IV in Allied Health Assistance (HLT43015), you can open the doors to one of the most diverse professions in the health industry.
+Armed with a TAFE course such as the Certificate III in Individual Support (Ageing, Home and Community) (CHC33015), Certificate III in Pathology Collection (HLT37215) or the Certificate IV in Allied Health Assistance (HLT43015), you can open the doors to one of the most diverse professions in the health industry.
 In terms of placement, most people associate nurses with working at their local hospitals.
 However, you can also find employment in schools, government agencies and home care facilities.

 When it comes to career pathways, nursing is just as varied.
 If you’ve always wanted to help improve the lives of elderly people, working in aged care could be a great fit.
 If you like the idea of helping people recover from illness or injury, rehabilitation is a rewarding career pathway.
 You can also consider mental health, midwifery or community care.